CLtryhard/CLtryhard/README.md

-- 👋 Hi, I’m Lance Chan
+- 👋 Hi, I’m Lance Chan, nice to see you!
-- 👀 I’m interested in computer program.
+- 👀 I’m interested in computer programming.
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning English, Advanced Math and The C programming language.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by my gmail : cltryhard@gmail.com